 Pregnant women were not recruited for initial trials on COVID-19 vaccines.
 As a result, vaccines were initially not recommended during pregnancy, except where the individual is at high risk of COVID-19.

 Over time, data has been collected on the safety of vaccinating women who did not know they were pregnant at the time of vaccination.
-This will give a fuller picture of the safety of COVID-19 vaccines during pregnancy.
+This helped to provide a fuller picture of the safety of COVID-19 vaccines during pregnancy.
+Information on the risk to pregnant women and their babies has also been studied closely.
+As a result women who are pregnant are strongly advised to have a COVID-19 vaccine.

 Vaccination during pregnancy is common for some diseases.
 For example, flu vaccine and pertussis are recommended during pregnancy.
 However, ‘live’ vaccines are not advised during pregnancy.

 How long will immunity last?

 This is not yet clear: nobody has had COVID-19 – nor the COVID-19 vaccine – for much longer than two years.
 Over time, it will become clear whether annual booster vaccines would be necessary to maintain protection.